-Implementation questions - Patch applications
+Implementation questions - Patch applications and patch operating systems

 My vulnerability scanning tool offers the ability to automatically detect assets on a network, can I use it as an asset discovery tool?

 Yes.
 Some vulnerability scanning tools offer automatic asset discovery functionality that is equivalent to other tools developed for that sole purpose.